Cycling after a Stroke

 Sue came with David to the centre in Hillsborough Park where Steve and the volunteers guided him towards a suitable bike.
 After five minutes advice and a little practice, David was away.

-"We get many people using the specially adapted bikes at Hillsborough Park," says Steve, "and it's days like these that make a real difference to people's lives and all the effort worthwhile.
+"We get many people using the specially adapted bikes at Hillsborough Park," says Steve.
+"It's days like these that make a real difference to people's lives and all the effort worthwhile.
 At Hillsborough, we benefit from the help of a team of volunteers, so thanks to Caroline, Andy, Charlie and Graham, for their continued support."